oracle-livelabs/oml/oml-data-science-agent/issue-prompts-to-perform-tasks/issue-prompts-to-perform-tasks.md

     ![Prompt 7 response showing scored prospects and prediction probabilities](images/t7-p2-r6.png "Prompt 7 and response")

-    In this example, Data Science Agent returns the following:
+    In this example, Data Science Agent returns the probability of subscription for the prospects in the following table:

     | CLIENT_ID | PREDICTED | PROBABILITY OF Y (%) |
 |---:|:---:|---:|